Chiron Return at 50: When Your Wound Becomes Wisdom

 2. The Mask Fails

 Whatever compensation you developed around the wound — overachievement, people-pleasing, emotional withdrawal, spiritual bypassing — stops working.
 The defense mechanism that carried you for decades suddenly feels hollow.
-This is destabilizing, but it is also liberation.
+This is the healing crisis in its most personal form — destabilizing, but also liberation.
 The false self exhausts itself so the real self can emerge.

 3. Healing Others Heals You